thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 ## Socio-Technical Alignment: Beyond Structure

-The failure of intellectually shallow Inverse Conway Manoeuvres exposes a broader misunderstanding in management strategy: **organisational design is not merely shifting team boxes on an org-chart**.
+The failure of intellectually shallow [Inverse Conway Manoeuvres](#the-inverse-conways-manoeuvre-the-greenfield-assumption) exposes a broader misunderstanding in management strategy: **organisational design is not merely shifting team boxes on an org-chart**.
+Simple, structural reorganisations will fail, all the time.

-Organisations can be designed!
-And it happens by the people within them!
+However, organisations can be designed!
+By the people within them!
 The design process is continuous by adjusting to different key factors.
 The organisation design changes constantly as people evolve and tasks, i.e. organisation goals, change.
 The design decision should happen as routinely as budget cycles (Galbraith, 1977).

 [Contingency Theory](https://en.wikipedia.org/wiki/Contingency_theory) tells us a. *there is no one best way to organise*, and b. *not all the ways to organise are equally effective*.
 We can observe a wide range of differences in effective organisations but ... these differences are not random.
 Context matters!
 (Galbraith, 1973 & 1977)